Gunfight between security forces, Naxals on outskirts of Ranchi | Law-Order

 - India

-A gunfight broke out between security forces and Naxals on the outskirts of Ranchi city on Thursday, police said.
+A gunfight took place between Naxals and security forces on the outskirts of Ranchi city, police said.

-Acting on a tip-off that five members of the banned Tritiya Sammelan Prastuti Committee (TSPC) were in a forest in the Budmu police station area, a search operation was started around 3.30 pm, they said.
+Acting on a tip-off that five members of the banned Tritiya Sammelan Prastuti Committee (TSPC) outfit were in a forest in Budmu area, a search operation was launched around 3.30 pm on Thursday, they said.

 Soon, a gunfight broke out between the Naxals and the forces, they added.

-A rifle and live bullets were seized from the area, he said.
+A rifle and some cartridges were seized from the area, he said.

 Alam said they have received information that some of the extremists were injured in the gunfight.